 What can I do to protect my identity?

 Report unemployment identity theft to the U.S. Department of Justice’s National Center for Disaster Fraud.
-Select ‘COVID-19 (Coronavirus)’ as the disaster that relates to your complaint and check the Unemployment Insurance-Related Identity Theft box for the reason that applies to the conduct you are reporting.
+Check the Unemployment Insurance-Related Identity Theft box for the reason that applies to the conduct you are reporting.
 You can also find helpful information, including resources and information such as credit bureau contact information on the U.S. Department of Labor website.

 What is the department doing about this?